 Weather, Sick, Away, injured or any other reason you cannot attend?

 We often get plenty of questions about what happens when a session is called off due to inclement weather or someone cannot attend due to illness or injury.

 Unfortunately the bills don’t stop when it rains, is to hot or someone cannot attend.
 You will still be charged for that session even if it does not go ahead.

 Exactly the same as people who cannot attend.
-If you wish to cancel your weekly session NBFC requires 24 hours notice minimum.
+If you wish to cancel your weekly session SSFSC requires 24 hours notice minimum.